Hair Loss (Alopecia) Symmetrical in cats

 Basics and possible causes

 One of the most common causes of symmetrical hair loss in cats is hormonal.
 Thyroid disorders, such as hypothyroidism, can affect the hair cycle and lead to hair loss.
-Similarly, problems with the adrenal glands, such as Cushing’s syndrome (hyperadrenocorticism), can play a role.
+Likewise, problems with the adrenal glands, such as Cushing’s syndrome (hyperadrenocorticism), can play a role.
 These conditions lead to an imbalance of the hormones that regulate hair growth.

 Psychogenic factors can also play a role.
-Stress or behavioral changes in cats can lead to excessive grooming, known as “psychogenic lick alopecia”.
+Stress or behavioral changes in cats can lead to excessive grooming, known as “psychogenic lick alopecia.”
 Environmental changes, such as moving or the loss of a family member, can trigger stress in sensitive cats and lead to this behavior.

 Typical accompanying symptoms